Path-Check/safeplaces-auth/README.md

 });
 ```

-For the most flexibility, you can use `enforcer.processRequest(req)` only for validating a request
+For the most flexibility, you can use `enforcer.processRequest(req)` to only validate a request,
-and decide how to handle the result yourself, whether that be ending the request
+allowing you to decide how to handle the validation result yourself, whether that be ending
-or ignoring the unauthorized error.
+the request or ignoring the error.

 ```javascript
 app.use((req, res, next) => {